-There are 393 steps in total from the bottom to the Statue’s Crown.
+There are 393 steps from the bottom to the Statue’s Crown.

-231 of these steps take you half way – that is up to the pedestal of the Liberty Statue.
+Two hundred thirty-one of these steps take you halfway – up to the Liberty Statue’s pedestal.

 The other 162 narrow and tight steps take you from the top of the Statue’s Pedestal to the Statue’s Crown.

-Even though National Park Service Rangers will be available all through your climb, they can’t and won’t help you climb.
+Even though National Park Service Rangers will be available throughout your climb, they can’t and won’t help you climb.

-That’s why you should embark on this adventure only if you can climb the Statue of Liberty steps on your own.
+That’s why you should embark on this adventure only if you can climb the Statue of Liberty steps alone.

 Because of these dimensions, tourists who are massively built or are taller than six and a half feet may find the climb uncomfortable.